 It is easy to use, durable, functional and affordable.
 What more can you ask for in a beginner’s sewing machine?

-The 3333 is a mechanical sewing machine which is great for beginners.
-The fact that it does not have many electronic parts mean there is less for you to break.
+The 3333 is a mechanical sewing machine which is suitable for beginners.
+The fact that it does not have many electronic parts means there is less for you to break.
 This also means fewer settings to fiddle with.
 One feature I like about mechanical machines is that the machine remembers your last settings because all the settings are made with a dial.
 Inexpensive computerized sewing machines will often forget the settings once you turn the machine off.

 There are a few features on the machine that make it perfect for even those who have never used a sewing machine.
 The user guide is enough to get you started within a few minutes of taking delivery of the machine.
 And you also get free enrollment to the online Singer owners classes if you need it.

 It comes with 23 built-in basic, stretch, and decorative stitches and a stitch selection dial for easy stitch selection.
 You can also adjust the length of the stitch with a secondary dial.
 A needle threader makes it very easy for the beginner to thread the needle.
 A diagram guides you if needed.
 A top drop-in bobbin makes it very easy to set the bobbin and bobbin thread.
 There is a 4-step buttonhole maker to make buttonholes for your various projects.
 It also comes with a thread tensioner and a speed adjustment lever.

 This is a good affordable sewing machine with simple controls and functions suitable for the beginner sewer.
 It doesn’t have many extra features and options that will just confuse you.
 It will meet most of your household sewing needs, but if you want to larger and fancier projects, you might need to get a different machine.

 #4: Brother LS2125i Easy-to-Use, Everyday Sewing Machine For Beginners